Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-08-12-spring-intro.md

 ## Bean and IoC

-Without using Spring for development, if you need to create an object, it is usually created using the `new` keyword.
+Without using Spring for development, if you need to create an object, you usually create it with the `new` keyword.
 In this case,
 the creation and destruction of the object are controlled by the programmer (or your source code).
 In contrast,